Green Arrow and Black Canary

-Green Arrow and Black Canary was a comic book ongoing series published by DC Comics starring superheroes Green Arrow and Black Canary.
+Green Arrow and Black Canary is a comic book ongoing series published by DC Comics starring superheroes Green Arrow and Black Canary.

 Publication history

 The first issue (December 2007) was written by Judd Winick with art by Cliff Chiang.
 The series spun out of Green Arrow/Black Canary: Wedding Special (November 2007) by Winick and artist Amanda Conner.
 With issue #7, Mike Norton replaced Chiang.
 With issue #15, Andrew Kreisberg replaced Winick.

-According to the announcements of then-upcoming titles at DCComics.com, the title was reverted to Green Arrow beginning with issue #31.
+According to the announcements of then-upcoming titles at DCComics.com, the title was reverted to Green Arrow beginning with issue #30.
 After the events of Justice League: Cry For Justice, wherein Green Arrow killed the villain Prometheus for destroying Star City (which killed Roy Harper's daughter), Black Canary took Green Arrow's not telling her as a sign he wants to be alone and left him, supposedly ending the marriage.

 This series ended in 2011 when DC relaunched its entire universe.
 Green Arrow went to Star City in his own solo series while Black Canary currently stars in Birds of Prey.
 Following the events of DC Rebirth, the two became romantically involved once more.